Buffalo Wings

 Bottled buffalo sauce can often contain some unnecessary ingredients and can be pricey.
 It’s pretty easy to make your own with ingredients you probably already have on hand.

-Using four simple ingredients – hot sauce, melted butter, vinegar and salt, you can make your own tangy, spicy buffalo sauce in less than a minute!
+With just four ingredients – hot sauce, melted butter, vinegar and salt – you can make your own tangy, spicy buffalo sauce in less than a minute!

 This homemade buffalo sauce recipe uses Frank’s Red Hot sauce; however, any hot sauce can be used.
 Use a spicier hot sauce for a hotter buffalo sauce.
 Use less hot sauce for a mild buffalo sauce.